PixelRemDev/PixelRemDev/README.md

 ### 🛠️ Currently learning & building

-- 💻 C / C++
+-  C / C++ / Python
-- 🌐 Networking & sockets
+-  Networking & sockets
-- 🧩 Data structures & algorithms
+-  Data structures & algorithms
-- 🛠️ Random side projects and experiments
+-  Random side projects and experiments

 > **Learning by building, one questionable project at a time.**